TCF Financial Corporation - Consensus Indicates Potential -2.7% Downside

-TCF Financial Corporation with ticker code (TCF) now have 14 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 40 and 25 with the average target price sitting at 32.93.
-Now with the previous closing price of 33.86 this would indicate that there is a downside of -2.7%.
-The 50 day moving average now sits at 26.92 while the 200 day moving average is 27.69.
-The company has a market capitalisation of $4,925m.
-Find out more information at: http://ir.tcfbank.com
+TCF Financial Corporation with ticker code (TCF) have now 14 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 40 and 25 calculating the average target price we see 32.93.
+Given that the stocks previous close was at 33.86 this now indicates there is a potential downside of -2.7%.
+There is a 50 day moving average of 26.92 and the 200 day moving average is 27.69.
+The market capitalisation for the company is $4,925m.
+Company Website: http://ir.tcfbank.com

 TCF Financial Corporation operates as the financial holding company for TCF National Bank that provides various financial products and services in the United States and Canada.
 It operates through Consumer Banking, Wholesale Banking, and Enterprise Services segments.
 The company offers checking, savings, and money market accounts; certificates of deposit; and individual retirement accounts.
 It also provides consumer loans; loans secured by personal property, as well as unsecured personal loans; commercial and industrial loans; commercial real estate loans; lease and equipment financing products; inventory financing products; and residential, consumer, and small business lending products.
 In addition, the company offers investment management and custodial, trust, and financial and estate planning services; retirement planning and employee benefit programs; and cash management, international trade finance, foreign exchange management, and loan syndication services, as well as sells investment products, such as annuity products and mutual funds.
 Further, it provides treasury services comprising investment and borrowing portfolios, as well as manages capital, debt, and market risks; check cashing and remittance services; lines of credit, letters of credit, and capital market products; and credit and debit cards.
 As of December 31, 2019, the company had 520 branches, including 396 traditional branches, 121 supermarket branches, and three campus branches located in Michigan, Illinois, Minnesota, Colorado, Ohio, Wisconsin, Arizona, and South Dakota; and 1,099 ATMs.
 TCF Financial Corporation was founded in 1923 and is headquartered in Detroit, Michigan.